Wood preservation: Oil-borne

 These include pentachlorophenol ("penta") and creosote.
 They emit a strong petrochemical odor and are generally not used in consumer products.
 Both of these pressure treatments routinely protect wood for 40 years in most applications.

 Coal-tar creosote

 Creosote was the first wood preservative to gain industrial importance more than 150 years ago and it is still widely used today for protection of industrial timber components where long service life is essential.

-Creosote is a tar-based preservative that is commonly used for utility poles and railroad ties (UK: railway sleepers).
+Creosote is a tar-based preservative that is commonly used for utility poles and railroad ties or sleepers.
 Creosote is one of the oldest wood preservatives, and was originally derived from a wood distillate, but now, virtually all creosote is manufactured from the distillation of coal tar.
 Creosote is regulated as a pesticide, and is not usually sold to the general public.

 Linseed oil

 In recent years in Australia and New Zealand, linseed oil has been incorporated in preservative formulations as a solvent and water repellent to "envelope treat" timber.
 This involves just treating the outer 5 mm of the cross-section of a timber member with preservative (e.g., permethrin 25:75), leaving the core untreated.
 While not as effective as CCA or LOSP methods, envelope treatments are significantly cheaper, as they use far less preservative.
 Major preservative manufacturers add a blue (or red) dye to envelope treatments.
 Blue colored timber is for use south of the Tropic of Capricorn and red for elsewhere.
 The colored dye also indicates that the timber is treated for resistance to termites/white ants.
 There is an ongoing promotional campaign in Australia for this type of treatment.